StateFarm-STEM/pyinthesky/putting-it-all-together/README.md

 ### Lesson 4

 #### key points
-- you pretty much repeated the same things you learned in Lesson 4 as to how to connect to a module or sensor
-- one exception is that you learned you needed a different library for the GPS module
+- you pretty much repeated the same things you learned in Lesson 4 such as connecting the Ardiuno to a module or sensor with the expetion being you used a different library in the code
-- the other exception is that the code looked different, but similar too

 ### Lesson 5

 #### key points
 - you pretty much repeated the same things you learned in Lesson 4 and 5 as to how to connect to a module or sensor
 - one exception is that you learned you needed a different library for the Micro SD card module
-- the other exception is that you created a file on the card and wrote some data to the file
+- the other exception is what the code was wrote to do, in this case it was to read and write an sd card